-- for airports to have some transparency around costs – but it does not say how these costs should be efficient and controlled, nor what the level of transparency and cost-relatedness required should be;
+- for airports to have some transparency about costs – but it does not say how these costs should be efficient and controlled or what the level of transparency should be;

-- for airports to consult on charges – but it does not detail how airport users’ views have to be taken into account;
+- for airports to consult on the level of charges – but it does not detail how airport users’ views must be taken into account;

-- for airports to consult on new investments – but it does not define how airport users’ views have to be taken into account in the master planning, especially in the early stages of investment decisions.
+- for airports to consult on new investments – but it does not define how airport users’ views must be taken into account, especially in the early stages of investment decisions.